On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 {\bf Theorem A.} \emph{(Theorem \ref{T:Fock cov}) Let $P$ be a unital subsemigroup of a discrete group $G$ and let $X$ be a product system over $P$.
 Let $\hat{t}$ be a representation of $X$ such that $\T(X) = \ca(\hat{t})$.
 An equivariant injective representation $t$ of $X$ is Fock covariant if and only if $t$ satisfies the following conditions: \begin{enumerate} \item $\bo{K}_{\mt, t_\ast} = (0)$. \item For any $\cap$-closed $\F=\{\bo{x}_1,\dots,\bo{x}_n\} \subseteq \J$ such that $\bigcup_{i=1}^n \bo{x}_i \neq \mt$, and any $b_{\bo{x}_i}\in \bo{K}_{\bo{x}_i,\hat{t}_\ast}$, with $i=1,\dots,n$, the following property holds:

 \end{enumerate}}

 We square this characterisation with established results from the literature.
-Towards this end, we provide a direct connection with the equivariant Nica covariant injective representations when $P$ is a right LCM semigroup recovering the key result of \cite{DKKLL20}, and with the equivariant Toeplitz semigroup representations of Laca and Sehnem \cite{LS21} when $X$ arises from $P$ (note that injectivity is automatic in the latter case).
-As a consequence we get that Fock covariance coincides with Nica covariance for compactly aligned product systems over a right LCM semigroup, and with Toeplitz covariance for semigroup representations.
+First, we provide a direct connection with the equivariant Nica covariant injective representations when $P$ is a right LCM semigroup which recovers \cite[Proposition 4.3]{DKKLL20}.
+Secondly, when each $X_p = \bC$ then we are at the setting of the semigroup representations and our description gives back the relations identified by Laca and Sehnem in \cite[Section 3]{LS21}; see also \cite[Remark 3.15]{KKLL21b} (note that injectivity is automatic in the latter case).
+The connection with \cite{DKKLL20} and \cite{LS21} can be seen categorically, however we give independent proofs from first principles that validate the compatibility with our results herein.

 As we will see, a description of Fock covariance just for the case of equivariant representations that are injective on $X$ is enough to tackle key questions in the theory.
 One application of particular interest, and our main motivation for this work, concerns the reduced Hao--Ng isomorphism problem \cite{HN08} which we describe below.